EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[IncognitoExample1.png]]
 ![[IncognitoExample2.png]]

+After the construction of the lattice by the Incognito algorithm, it is still necessary to search the solutions in the hierarchy.
+This algorithm searches by cutting the space of the solutions.

 ----------------------------------------------------------------

 ### Heuristic algorithms
 The exact algorithms have complexity exponential in the size of $QI$.
 Heuristic algorithms have been proposed:
-- \[I-02\]: based on genetic algorithms, it solves the $k$-anonymity problem using an incomplete stochastic search method;
+- based on genetic algorithms, it solves the $k$-anonymity problem using an incomplete stochastic search method;
-- \[MW-04\]: based on simulated annealing for finding locally minimal solutions, it requires high computational time and does not assure the quality of the solution;
+- based on simulated annealing for finding locally minimal solutions, it requires high computational time and does not assure the quality of the solution;
-- \[FWY-05\]: top-down heuristic to make a table to be released.
+- top-down heuristic to make a table to be released.

 $k$-anonymous; it starts from the most general solution, and iteratively specializes some values of the current solution until the $k$-anonymity requirement is violated.